Enum Definitions

 Deleting

 Click Delete on an Enum card to delete the Enum definition.
 Deletion is not allowed when dependent columns exist.
-Change the data type of dependent columns first.
+Use Column Type Conversion to change the data type of dependent columns first.

 Converting String Columns to Enum Type